dotnet/sdk/documentation/general/analyzer-redirecting.md

   Previously the analyzers would fail to load as they reference newer Roslyn version (4.13) than what is part of VS (4.12).
   Now we will redirect the analyzers to those from SDK 9.0.1 that are deployed as part of VS and reference the matching Roslyn (4.12).

-Loading analyzers with older major version should not be a problem because they must reference an older version of Roslyn.
+Loading older analyzer versions should not be a problem because they must reference an older version of Roslyn.

 Targeting an SDK (and hence also loading analyzers) with newer major version in an old VS already results in an error like: